-The Ocean County College Security Department conducts follow-up investigations of all reported crime on campus.
-This includes confidential (the reporting parties names are known but not released) and anonymous (the reporting parties names are not known) reports.
-Ocean County College Security will also assist with police investigations and provide assistance and resources as necessary.
-Campus video technologies and other resources are shared with investigators.
+The Ocean County College DCSS conducts follow-up investigations of all reported crime on campus.
+This includes confidential and anonymous reports.
+Ocean County College DCSS will also assist with police and provide assistance and resources as necessary.

 Crime Prevention Tips